nightwatchjs/nightwatch-docs/gettingstarted/concepts/test_environments.md

 <pre><code class="language-bash">nightwatch --env safari</code></pre>

-Refer to the [Running Tests][1] documentation section to learn more about how to user the Nightwatch test runner.
+Refer to the [Running Tests][1] documentation section to learn more about how to use the Nightwatch test runner.

 ### Extending Test Environments

 In some cases, you will need to extend another environment which is not the `default` one.
 A common scenario for this use case is the situation when you are using the Selenium Server or a cloud-based testing service (such as [Sauce Labs][2] or [Browserstack][3]).

-In this case you will need most likely need a base environment for common settings (such as `host` or `port`) and several sub-environments for each target browser (e.g. Firefox, Chrome).
+In this case you will most likely need a base environment for common settings (such as `host` or `port`) and several sub-environments for each target browser (e.g. Firefox, Chrome).

 Going back to the auto-generated configuration file, `nightwatch.conf.js`, we have provided an example structure for using the Selenium Server with Chrome and Firefox.